espocrm/documentation/docs/extensions/outlook-integration/setting-up.md

 **6\.** Grant required permissions for Azure app.

+!!! note

-Note: This step is required for Office365 users.
+    This step is required for Office365 users.
 For Outlook, it usually works without this step, but it might be needed either.

 Click *Api Permissions* on the left panel.
 Click *Add a permission*.
 Click *Microsoft Graph*.
 Click *Delegated permissions*.
 Then, use search to find the needed permissions and enable them.